stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 What this Dockerfile will do is take the Go Docker image from [Docker Hub](https://hub.docker.com/), copy all of our code into the image from the directory we're in, build the app and specify the image entry point (i.e. the command that it'll run when you run the container).

-We're also going to add a [`.dockerignore` file](https://docs.docker.com/engine/reference/builder/#dockerignore-file) - this is exactly like a `.gitignore` but tells Docker that, even if we say `COPY . .`, we don't need to worry about certain files.
+We're also going to add a [`.dockerignore` file](https://docs.docker.com/engine/reference/builder/#dockerignore-file){target="_blank" rel="noopener noreferrer"} - this is exactly like a `.gitignore` but tells Docker that, even if we say `COPY . .`, we don't need to worry about certain files.
 Let's create one and put a few standards things in (this'll speed up the image build time and often reduces the output image size too[^5]):

 [^5]: In this particular case, we'll be using a builder image separate from the output image at the end, so it won't have an image on the final image size.
 In general though, the more you can ignore with the `.dockerignore`, the better!